How about: Why visit? > Lisbon in 3 days or 1 week > Popular sights > Day trips > On a budget > Weather

 The low-cost airlines all depart from Terminal 2.
+(For a complete guide to Terminal 2 please click here.)
 This terminal has no direct connection to the metro or public bus routes.
 Terminal 2 is connected to the main Terminal 1 building by a free shuttle bus service that departs every 10-20 minutes and takes around 10 minutes.
 If running late for a flight, it is recommended to get a taxi (5 minute journey) to avoid delays.
 Taxis coming from Lisbon can also drop passengers off directly at Terminal 2 to save time.
 It is always wise to confirm the departure terminal, outlined on tickets or boarding documents, in the event of any service alterations.
-For a complete guide to Terminal 2 please click here.

 Travel From Lisbon Airport

 Lisbon Airport is located just 6km from the city centre and is well served by public transport.
 Visitors can travel to/from the airport by the metro, the special Aerobus service, or taxi.

 The terminal 2 free bus